In Matthew 24, the disciples asked 3 questions – but they were all talking about the same event as in Mark 13, there’s only one question:

 The believers from all nations will enter the New Jerusalem during the resurrection and live forever by eating from the tree of life!

-So dearly beloved in Christ, DO NOT FEAR.
+So dearly beloved in Christ, let us not fear!

 We keep trusting in JESUS our Lord, He is our Righteousness and every blessing, in all the days of our life both in good times and uncertain times knowing that He will never leave or forsake us!